In this article:

 Foods that fight wrinkles and aging

-Specifically, the intake of a nutrient called coenzyme Q10 (CoQ10) limited the deterioration of elasticity caused by seasonal changes and reduced the signs of aging.
+Specifically, a study found that the intake of a nutrient called coenzyme Q10 (CoQ10) limited the deterioration of elasticity caused by seasonal changes and reduced the signs of aging.
 (10)

 One small study found reduced wrinkle appearance and improved skin smoothness after supplementing with CoQ10.
 (10)